ruohanliu/leetcode/README.md

 ##### Graph
-1. adjacency list use set if vertices need to be removed, such as in topological sort
+1. adjacency list use set if vertices need to be removed, such as in topological sort and dijkstra
 2. for topological sort
     1. create adjList, inDegree, queue. queue should be created from all vertices instead of defaultdict
     2. if all parent of a vertext are needed, create a vertex[parents] map.
 O(n^3) time and O(n^2) space